iot-home-control/system-backend/README.md

    The virtualenv can be deactivated with `deactivate` after you're done.
 1. Install the required packages into the virtualenv
    `./venv/bin/pip install -r requirements.txt`.
-1. Create and setup a database (and database user) for Home Control.
+1. Create an empty database (and a database user) for Home Control.
    How to do that depends on your database server.
 1. Create a config file for Home Control (you can copy `config.example.py` to `config.py` for a quick start) and fill it out.
    See [the configuration section](#Configuration) for more information.
 1. Initialize the database by running